FACT SHEET: Total Eclipse Weekend Columbia, S.C.

 - ECLIPSEFEST 2017 at Music Farm Columbia w/rock ‘n roll tribute bands

-- Viewing event with family-friendly band in the spacious gardens of the Robert Mills House
+- Historic Eclipse in the Gardens viewing event with family-friendly band in the spacious gardens of the Robert Mills House (sold out)

 - Solar Fest West at the West Columbia riverfront amphitheater with live entertainment